cwatt/cjwattenburger/content/outreach/outreach.md

   <figcaption>Me, teaching children about bacterial physiology using craft supplies.</figcaption>
 </figure>

-#### Science Art: "Soil Breaths"
+#### Science Art: "Soil Breathes"

 As an undergraduate at Western Washington University, I took an inter-disciplinary art and ecology course.
 I partnered with two art students to create a piece that communicated a scientific concept to its viewers.
 We made casts of our own faces and used the mold to create clay and soil masks.
 The casts represent how soils breath carbon dioxide out (just like us) as part of the global carbon cycle.
 The art was displayed in the Western Gallery at Western Washington University, Bellingham, WA in 2014.

 <figure>
   <img src="soil_breaths.jpg" alt="Soil art." style="width:50%" HSPACE="20" VSPACE="10"/>
-  <figcaption>"Soil Breaths" By Bonita Robins, Cassandra Wattenburger, and Cecelia Hanford</figcaption>
+  <figcaption>"Soil Breathes" By Bonita Robins, Cassandra Wattenburger, and Cecelia Hanford</figcaption>
 </figure>

 ### Diversity, equity, and inclusion